vlacerda/jobs/Software Engineer Big Data.md

 - Prior experience with scaling ETL projects and a big data platform is advantageous

 ## Personal Traits
-- Able to understand complex topics, including business traits and user behaviour
+- Able to understand complex topics, including business traits and user behavior
 - Uses modern tools and is generally efficient and test-driven
-- True agilist, keen to deliver working software
+- True agilist, keen on delivering working software
 - Non-religious about specific systems, frameworks, languages or tools
 - Can focus on deliverables and small increments but also not afraid of huge changes and humongous amounts of data
-- Proud to show your github.com account, research papers or other interesting archievements
+- Proud to show your github.com account, research papers or other interesting achievements
 - Very good skills in English are mandatory, German is a plus

 ## Apply